X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 |  5  | +5V  |
 |  6  | GND  |

 This requires an EEPROM programmer and an interface board to program.

-TODO diagram
+See chapter 13 for the programming adapter and instructions.